 Ongoing medical treatment for skeletal limb abnormalities can assist you in gaining optimal functioning and independence.
 Many people with some type of limb deformity are able to live productive and healthy lives.

 There is no certain way to prevent skeletal limb abnormalities from occurring.
 Instead, the focus is on early detection and treatment.

-A pregnant woman can decrease chances of limb abnormalities in her baby by taking a prenatal vitamin that includes folic acid.
-It is also recommended that pregnant women should avoid the use of tobacco and alcohol during pregnancy.
+Pregnant women can decrease chances of limb abnormalities in their babies by taking a prenatal vitamin that includes folic acid.
+It’s also recommended that pregnant women avoid tobacco and alcohol use.